HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 **Digital Experience 9.5 Container Version**

 - Digital Asset Management - Updated UI
-- Search v2 - New UI
+- Search V2 - New search interface
 - People Service
 - New topic for configuring of `hostAliases` for DX Pods
 - New guidance for rendering in the upper limit of a single-node configuration